• Skip to primary navigation

 Charging Time = Battery Ah / Charging Current

-The batteries capacity (Ah) shows how much electrical charge it can hold overall.
+Battery capacity (Ah) tell how much electric power it can store.

 How to Build: